Visiting Amish Country in Northeast Ohio

 Amish Country

-Our common view of the Amish as being a reflection on our own past that seems to allow us to go back in time when life was a little bit slower and we could take pride in our daily accomplishments.
+Our common view of the Amish as being a reflection of our own past, seems to allow us to go back in time when life was a bit slower and we could take pride in our daily accomplishments.

-The Amish found a way to survive in our technology filled world, without compromising their beliefs in their total obedience to their church and their separation from the rest of the world.
+The Amish found a way to not only survive but to thrive in our technology filled world, without compromising their beliefs in their total obedience to their church and their separation from the rest of the world.

 Much of the area we refer to as Amish Country is loaded with tourist attractions based on the Amish lifestyle.
 This has its pluses, but it also tends to give most people a false impression.